junrui-liu/cs162/src/syllabus.md

 ### Late Days

 You have a total of **5 late days** to use throughout the course for *programming assignments*.
-You can spend **no more than 2 late days** on each programming assignment, and you can use them in any combination you like (e.g., 1 days for HW1, 2 day for HW2, no late days for HW3, etc.).
+You can spend **no more than 2 late days** on each programming assignment, and you can use them in any combination you like (e.g., 1 day for HW1, 2 days for HW2, 2 days for HW5, etc.).
 Once you run out of late days, no more late submissions will be accepted, and you will receive a score of 0 for late assignments.

 You cannot use late days on the written part of the assignments, since we may discuss the answers in class the next day.